LGBTQ Foreign Stamp Gallery

 Ireland, Scott #1835-36

-Francis Bacon (1909-1992) was born in Dublin to British parents.
-He was shy, enjoyed dressing up, and had an effeminate manner, for which his father had him horsewhipped by grooms.
+Born in Dublin to British parents, Francis Bacon (1909-1992) was shy, enjoyed dressing up, and had an effeminate manner, for which his father had him horsewhipped by grooms.
 He lived briefly in Berlin and Paris before moving to London to work as an interior designer.
 His first painting to get public attention, Crucifixion, was not a success in 1933.
 His Three Studies for Figures at the Base of a Crucifixion caused a sensation when exhibited in 1945.
 By the 1970s, he was introduced as Britain’s “greatest living painter.”
 His early relationships had been with older and tumultuous men until he met the younger George Dyer in 1963, who sadly descended into alcoholism. (click on image to see the accompanying souvenir sheet, Scott #1836, in a new window)

 Ireland, Scott #2085-88